gregorbg/tnoodle/README.md

 When you're ready to develop, run the following and then visit <http://localhost:2014/scramble/>

-    ./gradlew :webscrambles:runShadow
+    ./gradlew startDebugServer

-To build a distributable/executable `.jar` file, run:
+To build an executable `.jar` file, run: (Please note that the resulting JAR file will display warnings about not being an official WCA artifact.
+Join the WST if you want to learn how to create official builds.)

-    ./gradlew :webscrambles:shadowJar
+    ./gradlew generateDebugRelease

-You can run the `.jar` from the commandline using: (replace the `$VERSION` tag accordingly)
+Any executable TNoodle `.jar` can be run from the commandline using: (replace `$JARFILE` by the name of your jar file accordingly)

-    java -jar TNoodle-WCA-$VERSION.jar
+    java -jar $JARFILE.jar

 _Important note: You must never use a custom build for any official competitions._ [Contact the WCA Board and the WRC](https://www.worldcubeassociation.org/contact) if you have any questions about this.